Kamosabe/streamqueue/ZeroMQ/4-messaging-patterns.md

 In this scenario the workers connect upstream to the Ventilator (Producer) Node and downstream to the sink (Collector Node).
 The tasks will be distributed evenly by the ventilators PUSH socket to the workers (load balancing).
 The sink's PULL socket collects the results from workers evenly (fair-queuing).

-Here is full cod example of the pipeline pattern to demonstrate the usage of `PUSH`and `PULL`sockets and to warp up everything we learned so far:
+Here is full code example of the pipeline pattern to demonstrate the usage of `PUSH` and `PULL`sockets and to warp up everything we learned so far:

 TaskVentilator.java: